kensanata/oddmu/README.md

 http://localhost:8080/view/README – this serves the README file you're currently reading.

+You can change the port by setting the ODDMU_PORT environment variable.

 ## Deploying it using systemd

 As root, on your server: